open-logic/open-logic/doc/intf/olo_intf_spi_slave.md

 * TX data (data transmitted from the slave - through MISO)
 * RX data (data received from the master - through MOSI)
 * Response - informing the user whether TX data was transmitted or if the master aborted the transaction by pulling *CS_n* high.
+  * The Response interface is optional and in most cases can be omitted.

 The all SPI signals are properly synchronized to *Clk* using [olo_intf_sync](./olo_intf_sync.md) within *olo_intf_spi_slave*.

-The maximum supported *Spi_Sclk* frequency is 10x less than the *Clk* frequency.
+The maximum supported *Spi_Sclk* frequency is 6x less than the *Clk* frequency.
 However, timing might be tight in this case (one *Clk* cycle margin) - if propagation times are significant in an application, higher ratios between *Spi_Sclk* and *Clk* may be required.

 ## Generics